ezosa/Diachronic-Embeddings/README.md

 This is code that was used in our recent work on clustering of diachronic word embeddings:

+Marjanen, J., Kurunmäki, J. A., Pivovarova, L., & Zosa, E. (2020).
+The expansion of isms, 1820-1917: Data-driven analysis of political language in digitized newspaper collections.
+Journal of Data Mining and Digital Humanities. <https://doi.org/10.46298/jdmdh.6159>

 Pivovarova, L., Marjanen, J., & Zosa, E. (2019).
 Word Clustering for Historical Newspapers Analysis.
 In Ranlp Workshop on Language technology for Digital Humanities.

 Marjanen, J., Pivovarova, L., Zosa, E., & Kurunmäki, J. (2019).
 Clustering ideological terms in historical newspaper data with diachronic word embeddings.
 In 5th International Workshop on Computational History, HistoInformatics 2019.
 CEUR-WS.